Astronomy and Rock Art

 Spring skies Rock Art

 The rock art in Fig.8 depicts the main stars and constellation at the vernal equinox.
 At the season’s arrival, the constellations Orion and Scorpion appear together for short time during the season change, when Orion sinks the constellation Scorpio rises so that they meet only at the beginning of spring.
-On left, we see Antares the main star in the Scorpio constellation, and on the right, we see the three stars of Orion constellation belt.
-The Ram symbol, of constellation Aries, marks the New Year at Spring, in the Egyptian/Greek tradition.
+On left, we see Antares the main star in the Scorpio constellation, and on the right, we see the three stars of the Orion constellation belt.
+The Ram symbol under the ibex, constellation Aries, marks the arrival of the Year at Spring, in the Egyptian/Greek tradition.

 Ancient religion in early cultures was based on worshiping nature’s hidden forces tightly connected to astronomical cycles.
 Celestial bodies such as the sun, moon, and stars were the focus of early astronomy.
 These luminaries, revered by all, represented gods in many beliefs intertwined ingredients of ancients’ spiritual lives.
 The genetic coding of astronomy entrenched in every living creature be it human, animal, or plant.
 They are derivative of life’s basic rhythms; our clock, day and night, seasons are all by-products of basic astronomy.
 Life follows the astronomical cycle governing the agricultural, religious, and ritual times regulating our life patterns.
 No wonder, the ancients assumed the sun, moon, and stars were the rulers of their world.

 People always danced before their gods, danced to attract their attention, danced in their shapes, or danced to show their admiration.
-Understanding the sun, moon, and stars’ cyclical movements were the foundations of astronomy and astrology.
+Understanding the sun, moon, and stars’ cyclical movements was the foundation of astronomy and astrology.

 REFERENCES (CITED WORKS)